Pedagogy of the Oppressed

 Synopsis

-Pedagogy of the Oppressed is divided into four chapters and a preface.[1]: vii–viii The frontmatter includes an epigraph which reads "To the oppressed, and to those who suffer with them and fight at their side".[1]: v
+Pedagogy of the Oppressed is divided into four chapters and a preface.[1]: vii–viii The front matter includes an epigraph that reads "To the oppressed, and to those who suffer with them and fight at their side".[1]: v

 In the first chapter, Freire outlines why he believes an emancipatory pedagogy is necessary.
 Describing humankind's central problem as that of affirming one's identity as human, Freire states that everyone strives for this, but oppression prevents many people from realizing this state of affirmation.
 This is termed dehumanization.[1]: 43 Dehumanization, when individuals become objectified, occurs due to injustice, exploitation, and oppression.
 Pedagogy of the Oppressed is Freire's attempt to help the oppressed fight back to regain their lost humanity and achieve full humanization.[1]: 44 Freire outlines steps with which the oppressed can regain their humanity, starting with acquiring knowledge about the concept of humanization itself.

-It is easy for the oppressed to fight their oppressors only to become the polar opposites of what they currently are.
+It is easy for the oppressed to fight their oppressors, only to become the opposites of what they currently are.
 In other words, this just makes them the oppressors and starts the cycle all over again.
 To be fully human again, they must identify the oppressors.
 They must identify them and work together to seek liberation.
 The next step in liberation is to understand what the goal of the oppressors is.
-Oppressors are purely materialistic.[1]: 58 They see humans as objects and by suppressing individuals, they are able to own these humans.
+Oppressors are purely materialistic.[1]: 58 They see humans as objects and by suppressing individuals, they can own these humans.
 While they may not be consciously putting down the oppressed, they value ownership over humanity, essentially dehumanizing themselves.
-This is important to realize as the goal of the oppressed is to not only gain power.
+This is important to realize, as the goal of the oppressed is to not only gain power.
 It is to allow all individuals to become fully human so that no oppression can exist.

-Freire states that once the oppressed understand their own oppression and discovers their oppressors, the next step is dialogue, or discussion with others to reach the goal of humanization.
+Freire states that once the oppressed understand their oppression and discover their oppressors, the next step is dialogue, or discussion with others to reach the goal of humanization.
 Freire also highlights other events on this journey that the oppressed must undertake.
-There are many situations that the oppressed must keep wary about.
+There are many situations that the oppressed must be wary of.
 For example, they must be aware of the oppressors trying to help the oppressed.
-These people are deemed falsely generous, and in order to help the oppressed, one must first fully become the oppressed, mentally and environmentally.
+These people are deemed falsely generous, and to help the oppressed, one must first fully become the oppressed, mentally and environmentally.
 Only the oppressed can allow humanity to become fully human with no instances of objectification.

 Reception